Saidemm/Saidemm/README.md

 Hey, I'm Saida! 👋

-👉 A Full stack developer who likes to keep herself busy by building stuff on the side.
+👉 A Full stack developer with a big passion across Modern Frontend Frameworks.
 Always ready for new challenges.

 </br>
 </br>
 💻  About Me</br>
-😏   Exploring new technologies and developing software solutions to our worlds tech.<br>
+😏   Exploring new technologies and developing software solutions to the world's tech<br>
-🎓   Studying Software development at Hack Your Futur Copenhagen.<br>
+🎓   I’m currently learning Next.Js.<br>
+😄   Pronouns: Proactive, Teamplayer, Curious
 😍   Learning everyday is fun.

 </br>